-Almost everyone who owns a house wants to have a yard full of gorgeous green grass.
-Not only is it considered a luxury in society but it is human nature to want to be as close to nature as possible, and that’s something grass gives us.
+Fast-growing grass seed can give you that gorgeous green yard in no time.
+Not only is it considered a luxury in society to have green grass but it is human nature to want to be as close to nature as possible.
+That’s something grass gives us.

 Grass is one special plant you can grow on any budget.
 On average, it will cost about a dime or a little more per square foot.
 You can’t get cheaper than that!
 If you do the work yourself, this is very affordable for anyone.